Living Shade

 Let The Plants Shade And Protect

-Here in Missouri living shade is the most popular and abundant shade used to keep the direct sun off of homes and create a shady place to relax in the yard.
+In a recent visit to Missouri I found living shade is the most popular and abundant shade used to keep the direct sun off of homes and create a shady place to relax in the yard.

 Trees like Maples, Poplars and Oaks make outstanding sources for this kind of shade and protection.